Skip to main content

 Accessibility

 We ran axe-core 4.10.2 (the open-source accessibility checker the WCAG community trusts) against every brand's homepage, plus four other pages on each site, on both mobile and desktop.
-Duplicates from the same brand got rolled up.
+We counted every violation instance across those pages, and the per-brand rates below are the share of brands with at least one.
 We measured against WCAG 2.1 AA, the same standard the U.S. Department of Justice points to when applying the ADA to commercial websites.

 Why overlay widgets don't earn credit